 All deductions are subtracted from the total income as per the tax return.
 If the individual is performing a self-employed activity and having related business assets, special deductions in relation to this may be applicable; however, as this is rather in the realm of corporate tax, no further information will be provided in this section.

 Based on a court decision, guidance has been published regarding the treatment of non-resident employees when it comes to claiming deductions.
-The guidance allows for more deductions for non-resident individuals who receive the majority of their income from Swiss sources.
+The guidance allows for more deductions for non-resident individuals who receive the majority (at least 90% of the worldwide gross income) is taxable in Switzerland.
 Currently, the new favourable tax treatment is limited to European Union (EU)/European Free Trade Association (EFTA) individuals who reside in an EU or EFTA country.

 An employee’s social security contributions are deductible from gross employment income.
 Contributions to foreign social security systems may be deductible as well.
 Usually, the employer’s share of the social security contributions is not seen as taxable income and is thus tax-free for the individual.